OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

 ## (optional) Create an internal VLAN network

+This is used for secure access to private NFS / storage / DB servers

 * From the Kamatera console web-ui:
     * My Cloud > Networks > Create New Network:
         * VLAN Name: my-cluster